I'll Remember: Critical response

-John Hamilton from Idolator called it a "pulsating ballad", adding it as "at once lilting and powerful".
 Author Rikky Rooksby noted the song as one of Madonna's biggest ever singles and a stronger cut.
 Pan-European magazine Music & Media commented that she "becomes more ambient with every release", adding that this song "further cements this impression."
 James Hamilton from Music Weeks RM Dance Update deemed it a "sweetly warbled quovery slow roller".
 John Kilgo from The Network Forty said that the song is "compared as a half-beat faster than the earlier Madonna smash, 'Live To Tell', the production grooves while the lyrics are ballad-like."
 Terry Staunton from NME declared it as "a flat ballad about fond memories of days gone by."
 Sal Cinquemani from Slant Magazine praised it as a "soundtrack gem".
 Pete Stanton from Smash Hits gave it three out of five, viewing it as "a slow, uneventful, but quite charming tune."
 Author J. Randy Taraborrelli in his biography of Madonna called the song a beautiful one.
 According to him, "it sounds like a flick theme too, equipped with smart chords and big emotion.
 It is reminiscent of another movie theme of Madonna's, 'Live to Tell' (1986)."
 Music critique Peter Buckley noted that the song was atmospheric and one of Madonna's best works, showing her ability to stay in touch with and adapt to musical developments.